olets/zsh-abbr/README.md

 For example, a frequently-run command like `git checkout` can be abbreviated to `gco`.
 After entering `gco` and pressing <kbd>Space</kbd>, the full text `git checkout` will appear in the command line.
 To prevent expansion, press <kbd>Ctrl</kbd><kbd>Space</kbd> in place of <kbd>Space</kbd>.
 Pressing <kbd>Enter</kbd> after an abbreviation will expand the abbreviation and accept the current line.

-Abbreviations are expanded whether or not they are the first word on the line.
+Abbreviations are expanded whether or not they are the first word on the line, like zsh's global aliases.
 Cross-session abbreviations are stored in the clear in a plaintext configuration file.

 Run `abbr --help` (or `abbr -h`) for documentation.